Jonathan-Ngondi/service-api-testing/README.md

 For this reason I didn't want to include a real Google Auth secret in the file so, for the private endpoints while 2FA logic is there it is not functional.

-Lastly, the cucumber feature for output-json gave me some trouble, while the flag works not sure why I can't see an output.json file after runnning the tests.
+Lastly, the cucumber feature for output-json gave me some trouble.
+Therefore, reports are busted for now, should find a fix soon, but sadly I'm out of time.